Head of White Stork, William McNulty on CNN

 - Co-founded and grew Team Rubicon to a global presence and volunteer army of more than 100,000

-- Led response teams in response to the decade's worst natural disasters including Hurricanes Harvey and Irma
+- Led response teams over two decades during wars and natural disasters including Hurricanes Sandy, Harvey, and Typhoon Haiyan

-- Moving stories filled with lessons on utilizing your workforce to the best of their abilities
+- Moving stories filled with lessons on the importance of purpose and motivating teams

 Play Video View Fees

-William McNulty is the Founder Emeritus of Team Rubicon Global and the Co-Founder of Team Rubicon, an NGO that deploys teams of military veterans in response to natural disasters.
-Under McNulty’s leadership, Team Rubicon has grown from a group of four operators who traveled to Haiti in the wake of the devastating 2010 earthquake to a volunteer army of over 80,000 members.
-Over the past ten years, Team Rubicon has deployed on more than 400 operations, with a team that is 75-percent veteran, including international operations in Burma, Dominica, Greece, Nepal, South Sudan, and Pakistan.
-In eight years, McNulty raised over $50M in donations and launched Team Rubicon relief organizations in Australia, Canada, Norway, United Kingdom and USA.
+McNulty is also the Founder of Team Rubicon Global and the Co-Founder of Team Rubicon, an NGO that deploys teams of military veterans in response to natural disasters.
+Under McNulty’s leadership, Team Rubicon grew from a group of four operators who traveled to Haiti in the wake of the devastating 2010 earthquake to a volunteer army of over 150,000 members.
+Over the past twelve years, Team Rubicon has deployed on more than 500 operations, with a team that is 75-percent veteran, including international operations in Burma, Dominica, Greece, Nepal, South Sudan, and Pakistan.
+In eight years, McNulty raised over $50M in donations and launched Team Rubicon branded charities in Australia, Canada, Norway, United Kingdom and USA.

 Team Rubicon has responded to several of America’s largest natural disaster crises including Hurricane Harvey, Hurricane Irma, and Hurricane Sandy.
 A 2015 Presidential Leadership Scholar and recipient of numerous leadership and service awards, McNulty is exclusively represented by Leading Authorities speakers bureau.
 Captivating and inspiring, his presentations look at building purpose-driven cultures, finding productive ways to embrace and push past difficult moments or audacious goals, building and scaling a brand globally, and pursuing innovative methods to solve age-old problems.